syncbl/gorilla-server/README.md

 - [ ] Feature 2
 - [ ] Feature 3
     - [ ] Nested Feature

+...Because, I have no idea so far.
+I mean, in my own Jira its like 100+ tickets right now, but I will move them to issues and features when I will be ready.

 <p align="right">(<a href="#top">back to top</a>)</p>